-General Atomics Aeronautical Systems, Inc. will be expanding its Flight Test and Training Center at the Grand Sky Unmanned Aircraft System Business Park near Grand Forks, North Dakota.
+General Atomics Aeronautical Systems, Inc. opened its new Flight Test and Training Center hangar at the Grand Sky Unmanned Aircraft System Business Park near Grand Forks, North Dakota.

-An affiliate of General Atomics, General Atomics Aeronautical Systems is the leading designer and manufacturer of proven, reliable Remotely Piloted Aircraft systems, radars, and electro-optic and related mission systems, including the PredatorRPA series and the Lynx Multi-mode Radar.
+An affiliate of General Atomics, General Atomics Aeronautical Systems is a leading designer and manufacturer of Remotely Piloted Aircraft (RPA) systems, radars, and electro-optic and related mission systems.